 It’s nearly 100 years since the ‘Easter Rising’ in Dublin, an armed struggle that would lead to Irish independence after centuries of British rule.
 For the Irish side of my family, this was not an abstract moment in history.
-It changed all of our lives and all of our destinies; it meant new homes, new loyalties, new opportunities, but also great loss.
+It changed all of our lives and all of our destinies; it meant new homes, loyalties, and opportunities — but also great loss.
 Put simply, my Irish ancestors lived through the kind of violence and displacement endured by millions of people across the Middle East today.

-My grandfather, Jack Sheridan, was barely four years old when, in 1918, he was forced to flee his homeland with his parents and siblings.
-He was from Clonmel in southeast Ireland – and was basically a child refugee.
+My grandfather, Jack Sheridan, was 4 years old in 1918 when he had to flee his homeland with his parents and siblings.
+He was from Clonmel in southeast Ireland, and was basically a child refugee.
 Or, more technically, an Internally Displaced Person (IDP), since Ireland was still part of the United Kingdom at the time.
-Jack’s father was a soldier in a British Army unit, the ‘Connaught Rangers’, and was simply on the losing side.
+Jack’s father was a soldier in a British Army unit, the ‘Connaught Rangers’, and ended up on the losing side.

-My mother, who now lives near Cheddar in the west of England, turned 70 last December.
-She loves history and literature and has a library at the back of her home — a house shared with my father, two cats and half a dozen old motorbikes.
-She’s also interested in politics and has recently grown worried about the ‘migrant crisis’ and what it means for Europe, including Britain.
-She reads a lot of mainstream media and was horrified at the gang violence in Cologne, which seemed painfully reminiscent of earlier events in Cairo.
-I try to remind her that, in this respect, education is more important than ethnicity.
+Jack’s daughter, my mother, now lives in the west of England, near Bristol.
+She loves history and literature and has a library at the back of her home — a house shared with my father, two cats and a few vintage motorbikes.
+She’s also interested in politics and has recently grown worried about the ‘migrant crisis’ and what it will mean for Britain — which of course, fairly or unfairly, fed into the recent referendum on EU membership.

-With UK and UN passports, I’ve been lucky enough to travel the world: from Bolivia to Panama to the Dominican Republic, from Kenya to Zimbabwe, through Cambodia, Thailand and Japan.
-I’ve seen a lot of the Middle East, too, from Egypt to Israel, Turkey, Lebanon and Syria, mainly in 2009-10.
+Besides all that, with UK and UN passports, I’ve been able to see the world: from Bolivia to Panama to the Dominican Republic, from Kenya to Zimbabwe, through Cambodia, Thailand and Japan.
+I’ve seen a lot of the Middle East, too, from Egypt to Israel, Turkey, Lebanon and Syria, mainly in 2009-10, before the Arab Spring.
 For all of this — and for growing up in a country at peace — I am blessed.
-But for better worse, I am who I am thanks to the courage of my migrant ancestors; thanks to their determination to build a new life, despite the risks and trials of starting afresh.
-They may not have had much choice, fleeing violence and conflict, but they made it.
-I am now a UN official in Maastricht, the Netherlands, and this is Mygration Story.
+But for better or worse, I am who I am (and was able to become who I am) thanks to the courage of my migrant ancestors; thanks to their determination to build a new life, despite the risks and trials of starting afresh.